open-energy-transition/Oh-my-Grid/docs/starter-kit.md

   <img src="../images/startermap.jpg" class="img-border" style="width: 380px;">
 </div>

+## **<div class="tools-header">Get started with OpenStreetMap</div>**

+If you don't already have an OpenStreetMap account, [create one first](https://www.openstreetmap.org/user/new).
+If you're new to OpenStreetMap, now is a good time to learn the basics of editing using the in-browser editor (iD) - find something which is missing from the map in your local area and add it!

+The [OpenStreetMap Wiki](https://wiki.openstreetmap.org) has lots of information about how to map with OpenStreetMap, and you can start by reading the [Beginners' Guide](https://wiki.openstreetmap.org/wiki/Beginners%27_guide).

-## **<div class="tools-header">Setup JOSM on your device :rocket:</div>**
+## **<div class="tools-header">Install JOSM :rocket:</div>**

+JOSM is a more advanced desktop OpenStreetMap editor which is more suitable for power grid mapping.

 <div style="float: right; margin: -25px 50px 0 50px;">
   <img src="../images/josm_logo.jpg"  width="100">
 </div>

+!!! note
+    The JOSM Preferences window is accessed through the `Edit → Preferences` menu on Windows and Linux, and `JOSM → Settings` on Mac.

 1\.
 Install [Java](https://www.java.com/en/download/help/download_options.html) on your device if not installed. <br>
 2\.
 Install [JOSM](https://josm.openstreetmap.de/) on your device.<br>
 3\.
 (Optional) If you want preconfigured preferences, download this preferences.xml [file](https://github.com/open-energy-transition/grid-mapping-starter-kit/blob/main/josm-config/preferences.xml) and paste it in the correct folder on your device.
 The [JOSM wiki](https://josm.openstreetmap.de/wiki/Help/Preferences) provides details on where to place it.<!-- No space here -->
 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">
   <img src="../images/mapcss_tutorial.jpg" class="img-border" style="width: 100%;">
 </div>
 4\.
 Add our custom paint style which you can find [here](https://github.com/open-energy-transition/grid-mapping-starter-kit/blob/main/josm-config/transmission_grid_mapping_style.mapcss).
-To add to JOSM, go to Edit>Preferences>Map Paint Styles and press the "+" in the top right.
+To add to JOSM, go to `Preferences → Map Paint Styles` and press the "+" in the top right.
 Then you can paste this [URL](https://raw.githubusercontent.com/open-energy-transition/grid-mapping-starter-kit/refs/heads/main/josm-config/transmission_grid_mapping_style.mapcss) or the file saved on your device.<br>
 5. Download this <a href="https://github.com/open-energy-transition/grid-mapping-starter-kit/blob/main/josm-config/transmission_grid_mapping_template.joz" target="_blank">template</a> session, and in JOSM go to File>Open and open the .joz file. <br>
 6. Create an OSM [account](https://www.openstreetmap.org/user/new?cookie_test=true) if you don't have one.
-Once you do, go to Edit>Preferences>OSM Server and press authorise now.
+Once you do, go to `Preferences → OSM Server` and press authorise now.
 Login with your OSM account, and authorise.
 Your account is now linked to JOSM on your device. <br>
-7. Finally, activate "expert mode" in View>Expert mode.
+7. Finally, activate "expert mode" in `View → Expert mode`.
 This will enable using Overpass API. <br>
-8. Make sure remote control is enabled in **Edit>Preferences>Remote Control**.
+8. Make sure remote control is enabled in `Preferences → Remote Control`.
 You will need this enabled for the next step!

 <div style="float: right; margin: 5px 0 20px 20px; width: 300px;">
   <img src="../images/clickmap.jpg" class="img-border" style="width: 100%;">
 </div>
 ## **<div class="tools-header">Loading power infrastructure into JOSM :inbox_tray:</div>**
-1\.
-Make sure remote control is enabled, and then just go to the start mapping [page](https://ohmygrid.org/start_mapping/).
+Make sure remote control is enabled, and then go to the start mapping [page](https://ohmygrid.org/start_mapping/).
 Here you can click on the country you want to map, and it will directly open JOSM and load the data of that country. <br>

 ## **<div class="tools-header">How to Map and upload your progress :outbox_tray:</div>**
 <div style="float: right; margin: 5px 0 20px 20px; width: 300px;">
   <img src="../images/presets.jpg" class="img-border" style="width: 100%;">
 </div>
 1\.
-For ease of mapping, customise your toolbar with presets if you have not used the default preferences.
-Edit → Preferences → Toolbar.
-Then select the Presets → Man Made → Man Made/Power and add power towers, power portals and other presets for your mapping acticity.
+For ease of mapping, customise your top toolbar with presets if you have not used the default preferences.
+Right click the toolbar and choose `Configure toolbar`, then select `Presets → Man Made → Man Made/Power` and add power towers, power portals and other presets for your mapping acticity.
 <div style="float: right; margin: 5px 0 20px 20px; width: 200px;">
   <img src="../images/startmapping.jpg" class="img-border" style="width: 100%;">
 </div>